 Next, in a large bowl, mix ricotta cheese, garlic powder, and crushed red pepper if using.

-Then, you will mix together your cheese mixture with your vegetables in the large bowl.
+Then, you will mix together your cheese mixture with your vegetables in a large bowl.

-Tip: For the vegetables, small dices or shreds work best for this recipe.
+Tip: For the vegetables, small dice or shreds work best for this recipe.

 Step 3 - Layer

 Once you have the vegetable ricotta mixture ready, you will begin making your layers in the slow cooker.
 You will be making three layers, so divide your ingredients accordingly as you start building your lasagna.

 Start with a bit of marinara sauce on the bottom of the pot, then top that with noodles, the veggie cheese mixture, and shredded cheese.

 You will repeat this process ending with a layer of noodles.
-You will pour the last bit of remaining sauce on the noodles and top with the last of your shredded cheese and a sprinkle of Parmesan.
+You will pour the last bit of remaining sauce on the noodles and top them with the last of your shredded cheese and a sprinkle of Parmesan.

 Note: Let the lasagna cool down for around an hour before cutting to serve.
 Otherwise, it will be too moist and not cut well for serving.

 - The noodles in the bottom of the crockpot will look a little awkward as you lay them in, but this is no big deal.
 They will cook just fine.